ZackWilde27/FlatOut2-HLSLToSHA/README.md

 };
 ```

-Then the array can be indexed however
+Then the array can be indexed as usual
 ```hlsl
 // floats will be rounded to the nearest integer to get the index var2 = myList[var1.x * 2.0f] + var1.y;